rebassjs/rebass/docs/props.md

 ### Responsive Styles

-All of the core props above accept arrays as values to set mobile-first responsive styles.
+Many Rebass props accept arrays as values to set mobile-first responsive styles.
 The first value is not scoped to a media query and applies to all breakpoints.
 Each value after the first corresponds to a media query derived from `theme.breakpoints`.

-See the [styled-system](https://github.com/jxnblk/styled-system#responsive-styles) docs for more info.
+See the [styled-system][responsive] docs for more info.

 ```.jsx
 <Flex flexWrap='wrap'>